peteromano/jetrunner/README.md

-JetRunner. (the baddest name in Unit Testing)
+JetRunner. (the baddliest name in Unit Testing)
 =============================================

 ### Who sayz you can't haz it all?